IP PA System for School: Modern Campus Communication with ZYCOO

 Zone design determines how flexible the system feels in daily use.

-A practical school layout usually follows three layers: campus-wide zones, building zones, and functional zones.
 At the campus level, zones may cover entire sites or large outdoor areas.
 These zones are useful for broad announcements or emergencies that affect everyone.
-At the building level, zones follow physical structures such as classroom blocks, administrative buildings, or sports facilities.
-This allows messages to reach specific parts of the campus without disrupting others.
+At the building level, zones follow physical structures such as classroom blocks, administrative buildings, or sports facilities, allowing messages to reach specific parts of the campus without disrupting others.

 The functional layer adds another dimension.
 Not all spaces within a building serve the same purpose.
 Classrooms, corridors, cafeterias, and outdoor fields behave differently from an audio perspective and from an operational one.
 Classrooms usually require clear but controlled volume.
 Corridors need wider dispersion.
 Playgrounds and sports fields demand higher output and weather-resistant equipment.